 Listed below are all of the accredited schools in Arkansas that offer Health Administration degree programs.go to school listings

-Health Admin Education in Arkansas
+Healthcare Administration Education in Arkansas

-As health care administration expands, educational institutions in Arkansas are staying ahead of the curve. the University of Arkansas for Medical Sciences (UAMS) recently received $2.45 million in grants to increase minority and disabled students earning doctoral degrees in the biomedical sciences.
 The Arkansas Department of Higher Education (ADHE) Academic Challenge Scholarship and the Arkansas Department of Higher Education Governor's Scholars Program are two resources for financial aid in Arkansas.
 You should also look into the Florence Wood/Arkansas Occupational Therapy Association Scholarship, as it is specific to those studying health services.

-Outlook for Health Admin Careers in Arkansas
+Outlook for Healthcare Administration Careers in Arkansas

 Although Arkansas is largely a rural state, it still has quite a few large universities, research institutions, and major healthcare providers that often utilize the services of administrators and executives.
 In addition to traditional medical work settings, you may find that your education is valuable at health insurance firms, professional healthcare associations, and public health departments or agencies.